marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 Skydiving - part 1
 ++++++++++++++++++
+For this project you will need the basics programming skills you learned in the introduction.
+Don't hesitate to go back to the previous tutorial if you have forgotten something, or if you find that there were some things you did not quite understand.

 We will now begin to look at how the velocity of a skydiver changes over time.
 We will find mathematical equations based on our physical